renerocksai/bullets/README.md

     allow for GitHub collaboration

 - And yes, it works with your favorite wireless clicker!
-	- Even if that happens to be your  XBOX controller
+	- Even if that happens to be your  XBOX controller :sunglasses:
 	- It **even comes with a laser pointer!**
 	    - ![](docs/laserpoint.png)
 	- You can **draw on slides**, too!